Satrio Sastrodiredjo: Career

 During the Japanese occupation of the Dutch East Indies, Sastrodiredjo worked as a physician for sugar companies in Situbondo.
 In the Indonesian National Revolution, Sastrodiredjo served as Junior Minister of Health in the Republican government under Amir Sjarifuddin.
 After the war, he worked at the municipal health department of Surabaya and later became the assistant director of the city's public hospital, while also lecturing at the faculty of medicine of Airlangga University.
 He became a member of the Indonesian Communist Party (PKI) in 1953.
 Following the 1955 national and 1958 local elections in Surabaya, where PKI made significant gains and came to dominate the city's legislature, Satrio was chosen as the city's first PKI mayor.
 He was sworn in as mayor on 30 June 1958.
 Although he was a PKI member, Satrio enjoyed good personal relations with U.S. consular staff in Surabaya.

 His tenure as mayor of Surabaya ended on 22 May 1963 when he was appointed as the Vice Governor of East Java, with fellow PKI-backed candidate Moerachman replacing him as mayor.
 Following the 30 September movement and the ensuing purges against PKI, according to the U.S. Consulate in Surabaya, Sastrodiredjo had not been removed from his post by December 1965, although he was "staying quietly at home".
 He was eventually detained along with other political prisoners at the Kalisosok Prison in Surabaya.
 According to a letter by another political prisoner, Sastrodiredjo was tortured at Kalisosok.
-Moerachman was also imprisoned at Kalisosok, and is believed to have died there.
+Moerachman was also imprisoned at Kalisosok, and is believed by Surabaya local historians to have died there and buried unmarked in Kalisosok Prisoner Cemetery within Kalisosok Prison walls.
 Little to none is known of Sastrodiredjo's fate afterwards.
+But later, by in 2020s, he largely believed by Surabaya local historians to be killed along with Moerachman, 7 regents from various regencies of East Java province suspected as PKI sympathizers, and also East Java Regional PKI leaders, politicians, and its affiliates during the purge.
 Due to censorship of PKI-related symbolism, his portrait along with those of Moerachman would not be displayed by the Surabaya municipal government until the tenure of Tri Rismaharini in the 2010s.